flutter/website/src/docs/get-started/flutter-for/ios-devs.md

 For example, how do you build a `CustomButton` that takes a label in the constructor?
-Create a CustomButton that composes a `RaisedButton` with a label, rather than by extending `RaisedButton`:
+Create a CustomButton that composes a `ElevatedButton` with a label, rather than by extending `ElevatedButton`:

 <!-- skip -->
 ```dart